 - Waive the 30-day notification requirement to enrollees as long as all the changes (such as reduction of cost-sharing and waiving authorization) benefit the enrollee and;

 - Lift refill-too-soon edits for Part D prescription drugs;

 Typically, the source that declared the disaster will clarify when the disaster or emergency is over.
 If, however, the disaster or emergency timeframe has not been closed 30 days from the initial declaration, and if CMS has not indicated an end date to the disaster or emergency, Independence Blue Cross will resume normal operations 30 days from the initial declaration.

-Our Keystone 65 HMO plans are the only Medicare Advantage HMO plans in our service area to earn 5 out of 5 stars, and Personal Choice 65SM PPO plans received 4.5 out of 5 stars, CMS’s second-highest rating.
+Our Keystone 65 HMO plans were rated 4 out of 5 stars for 2024, and our Personal Choice 65SM PPO plans were rated 4.5 out of 5 stars.

 What is the CMS Star Rating System?